Megaemce/TytuScript/README.md

 ### Character's components
 The character is composed from the one Body, one Clothes and one Structural objects.
 #### Body object
 Contains all possible and changeable character body parts.
-Extending class Changeable, containg a leaf div.
+Extending class `Changeable`, containg a leaf div.
 Parameters and function:
 ````typescript
 // PARAMETERS //
 body.characterType; // character's type - Human/Alien